divyanshu1004/Functions_and_Errors_Solidity/README.md

 #### Interact with the Contract

 1. After deployment, the contract's functions will appear under the **Deployed Contracts** section.
-2. Expand the `ErrorHandlingExample` contract to see all the available functions.
+2. Expand the `ErrorHandling` contract to see all the available functions.

 ### Example Interaction